 Silver

-As with other precious metals, the price of silver is dictated by the market and depends on numerous factors.
-Silver is commonly used in industrial applications, ranging from batteries and appliances to solar panels and medicine.
-Because of its wide array of uses and lower price point compared to gold, it can be an attractive option to investors new to precious metals.
+The price of silver is not unlike that of other precious metals, being dictated by the market and depending on numerous factors.
+But because of its wide array of uses and lower price point compared to gold, it can be an attractive option to investors new to precious metals.

 Platinum

-You can find platinum in everything from semiconductors and cars to wedding rings and necklaces.
-But because it isn’t as readily available as other precious metals, the price of platinum can be more volatile.
-Further affecting the price is the fact that the majority of platinum is mined in just two counties: South Africa and Canada.
-Therefore, sourcing the precious metal can be difficult, which makes the price highly susceptible to geopolitical conditions.
+The majority of platinum is mined in just two counties: South Africa and Canada.
+This makes sourcing the precious metal difficult, which in turn makes the price more susceptible to geopolitical conditions.
 By extension, many platinum stocks are in companies located in those two countries.

 Palladium